robin-rpr/calos/doc/clearly-convert.rst

     end in :code:`.tar.gz`; input tarballs can be any compression acceptable to :code:`tar(1)`.

-All of these are local formats; :code:`ch-convert` does not know how to push or pull images.
+All of these are local formats; :code:`clearly convert` does not know how to push or pull images.

 Format inference
 ================

-:code:`ch-convert` tries to save typing by guessing formats when they are reasonably clear.
+:code:`clearly convert` tries to save typing by guessing formats when they are reasonably clear.
 This is done against filenames, rather than file contents, so the rules are the same for output descriptors that do not yet exist.